klee045/toppan/README.md

 ## How to run

-1. In the terminal, change directory to the base directory of the backend service application: `cd demo`
+1. In the terminal, change directory to the base directory of the backend service application: `cd library-api`
 2. Run the command: `mvn spring-boot:run`
 3. If all is good, you will see the following image: